dbic/handbook/CONTRIBUTING.md

 [Git](https://git-scm.com/) is a really useful tool for version control.
 [GitHub](https://github.com/) sits on top of git and supports collaborative and distributed working.

-We know that it can be daunting to start using git and GitHub if you haven't worked with them in the past, but the BIDS Specification maintainers are here to help you figure out any of the jargon or confusing instructions you encounter!
+We know that it can be daunting to start using git and GitHub if you haven't worked with them in the past, but the DBIC Handbook maintainers are here to help you figure out any of the jargon or confusing instructions you encounter!

 In order to contribute via GitHub you'll need to set up a free account and sign in.
 Here are some [instructions](https://help.github.com/articles/signing-up-for-a-new-github-account/) to help you get going.
 Remember that you can ask us any questions you need to along the way.

 ## Understanding issues

-Every project on GitHub uses [issues](https://github.com/bids-standard/bids-specification/issues) slightly differently.
+Every project on GitHub uses [issues](https://github.com/dbic/handbook/issues) slightly differently.

-The following outlines how BIDS developers think about communicating through issues.
+The following outlines how DBIC developers think about communicating through issues.

 **Issues** are individual pieces of work that need to be completed or decisions that need to be made to move the project forwards.
 A general guideline: if you find yourself tempted to write a great big issue that